moniever/Yii2-Basic-Tempate-Register-Login/README.md

 Yii 2 Basic Application Template
 ================================
+Yii 2 Basic comes without any login or register functionality with MySql DB as like Advanced Template.
+This is a full login registration system with mysql for Yii2 Basic Template with pretty url.

 Yii 2 Basic Application Template is a skeleton Yii 2 application best for rapidly creating small projects.